 CDFIs believe everyone deserves equal and fair access to quality jobs, affordable housing, health care, education, and the chance to build wealth for themselves and their families.

 CDFIs Make a Difference

-CDFIs work to close the racial wealth gap and create an inclusive economy with fair, equitable financial products and services that help hardworking individuals and families build wealth — nationwide, CDFI borrowers are 60% people of color.
+CDFIs work to close the racial wealth gap and create an inclusive economy with fair, equitable financial products and services that help hardworking individuals and families build wealth — nationwide, CDFI clients are 61% people of color.